Coconut3600/BB-Zero/_Technical_data.md

+### MCTS Expansion Strategy

+BB‑Zero uses a lightweight MCTS expansion model designed for stable and efficient search.
+The engine performs full expansion only at the root node, where priors, value estimates, and visit statistics are maintained.
+During the descent phase, deeper nodes are generated temporarily to guide the simulation, but they are not stored or expanded into a persistent tree structure.
+This approach reduces branching factor, keeps simulations fast, and maintains consistent behavior across training cycles.

+The search could be implemented using a deeper expansion model, but the current strategy is intentionally optimized for speed, stability, and predictable learning dynamics.

 ## January 20, 2026 — Small‑Brain Testing

 With the results from the full self‑play game logs and their metrics, I realized that the network was not learning when I configured my program similar to MadrasLe’s setup, using a small neural network like his.
 That comparison made the issue obvious and helped me identify and fix several errors in my Python implementation.